 It’s up to you exactly how you want to run this show, but here are my recommendations on how to do it.

 Here is what you can buy during designated Dumpster Dogging periods:

 Food to cook at home, a box of cheap wine, unavoidable transportation costs (if you can walk or bike, DO IT, buses are fine, no Ubers!!), bills.
 Always pay your bills right after you receive them.

 Here’s what you cannot buy during designated Dumpster Dogging periods:

 Food at restaurants, live entertainment, clothes and shoes, specialty cocktails, anything from Crate & Barrel, anything from Target, anything online, any beauty-related product or service.
 You’ve got food and soap and books at home; use ‘em.
-(Quick vent sesh: There is nothing that makes me want to stick needles in my eyeballs as much as these memes about women being obsessed with Target.
-They need to be stopped.)
+(Quick vent sesh: There is nothing that makes me want to stick needles in my eyeballs as much as these memes about women being obsessed with Target.)

 Make it work for you.
 If you don’t wanna give up meeting friends for a few beers once or twice a week, I respect that!
 Neither could I. The idea is to be scrappy and resourceful, but don’t torture yourself.
 Self-torture will end in failure.
 (But we’re also only talking about one week or month here, so don’t be a patsy either.)